 Be a Parish Councillor

 Firstly are you qualified?
-The answer is probably yes if you are over 18, a British citizen, a qualifying Commonwealth citizen, or a citizen of any other member state of the European Union, and you have a connection to the area - ie you are on the Electoral Register, live in or near the Parish or work there.
-For a detailed description of qualification and those things that disqualify you see here .
+The answer is probably yes!
+If you are over 18, a British citizen, a qualifying Commonwealth citizen, or a citizen of any other member state of the European Union, and you have a connection to the area i.e. you are on the Electoral Register, live in or near the Parish, or work here.
+For a detailed description of qualifications and things that would disqualify you, click here .

 http://www.beacouncillor.org.uk/ provides many more reasons why you might want to consider becoming a councillor.

 Click here to open up a leaflet about becoming a councillor.

 We've also produced leaflets explaining what Parish Councils do and the role of the Parish Councillor.
 To read more just click the following links:

 If you would like more information about becoming a councillor of Long Ashton Parish Council, please contact a current councillor or the clerk.